Baz-devv/bazblog/content/posts/General-Reading-List-2024.md

 3. The Case Of The Man Who Died Laughing by (Tarquin Hall).

 4. Devil On The Cross by (Ngugi wa Thiong'o).

+5. The Almanack of Naval Ravikant.

+6. **Lords of Poverty by (Graham Hancock).